AMDComputeLibraries/morton_filter/README.md

 The batching interface currently only works correctly when the input is a multiple of the batch size (presently 128).
 We aim to fix this limitation sometime soon.

+There is a performance regression in deletion throughput due to a correctness bug that I fixed in the batched deletion algorithm.
+Peak deletion throughput drops from about 38 MOPS down to 28 MOPS for the 3-slot bucket configuration used in the VLDB'18 paper.

 Reporting Use
 ===================
 We are interested in learning how Morton filters are being used in the wild.
 If you find this code helpful, please let us